Mysticc28/Remove-Unwanted-Sections-in-Spotify-with-Spicetify/README.md

 # How to install

-Copy the code for the snippet you want
+Copy the code for the snippet you want from here

 **Navigate to Spotify>Marketplace>Snippets**